QED1224/Toontown-Resources/Guide.md

 - The current attack affects the group; **or**
 - The current and previous attacks affect the same target.

-Assuming the above is met, PrevHits is calculated like so:
+Assuming the above was met, PrevHits was calculated like so:

 ```
 20 * [number of previous hits to a given cog in the current round]
 ```

-The Lured Ratio is calculated like so:
+The Lured Ratio was calculated like so:

 ```
 luredRatio = ([number of cogs lured] / [total cogs]) * 100